8 Key Strategies for Field Sales Management

 4. Make use of project management tools

 Having your field sales team be successful without providing them with a way to manage tasks will result in disaster.
 Project management tools help everyone stay organized and on task.
-It provides sales reps with clear guidelines and expectations.
-It will also provide you with greater visibility into individual and team performance that will help you provide them with feedback so they can grow.
+They provide sales reps with clear guidelines and expectations.
+They will also give you greater visibility into individual and team performance, which will help you provide them with feedback so they can grow.

 5. Consistent coaching and training